 Bordered by Acadia National Park and the Atlantic Ocean, Bar Harbor is the perfect spot for an active, outdoorsy vacation.
-This charming town has plenty of mountains, cliffs, and beaches to explore—as well as walkable streets full of local restaurants and shops.
+This charming town, one of the must-see places in Maine, has plenty of mountains, cliffs, and beaches to explore—as well as walkable streets full of local restaurants and shops.

 How to Do a Long Weekend in Bar Harbor, Maine

 Hotels: The luxury hotel brand Opal Collection dominates the waterfront in Bar Harbor, with its two premier resorts, the West Street Hotel and the Harborside Hotel, claiming the prominent shoreline spots.
 The chic West Street Hotel, with its nautical-themed rooms and adults-only heated rooftop pool, is perfect for couples on a romantic getaway, while the larger Harborside Hotel is best for families, with an all-ages swim area.
 Both are well positioned for exploring Bar Harbor and Acadia, and each offers free valet parking (crucial for Bar Harbor, where finding an open spot can be a challenge in peak season).

 If you’re coming from the south, take your time on the drive, and opt for a leisurely day on Route 1, where there are plenty of cute coastal towns to explore on the way, like Camden and Rockport.

 When you arrive, rejuvenate yourself with a dip in the West Street Hotel’s heated rooftop pool that overlooks Frenchman’s Bay.
 This is one of the best places in town for sunset, so don’t leave before then.